 The central instrument and the basis for the success story of bioenergy in the electricity sector is Funding via the EEG.
-The Renewable Energy Sources Act emerged in 2000 from the Electricity Feed-In Act, which was passed by the black and yellow government under Helmut Kohl in 1991.
+The Renewable Energy Sources Act emerged in 2000 from the Electricity Feed Act, which was passed in 1991 by the black and yellow government under Helmut Kohl.
 In the exciting Zeit article "That underestimated law“(September 2006) summarizes the political origins of the promotion of renewable energies in Germany.

 Even 13 years after the EEG came into force, the development of bioenergy in the electricity market is still closely linked to the law.
 There is now a strong alternative in the form ofDirect marketing of biogas electricity, but the majority of the existing systems still live on the feed-in tariff via the EEG.

-"Attack on existing facilities was a sin and hangs like a sword of Damocles over the entire renewable energy industry"
+"Attack on existing systems was the fall of man and hangs like a sword of Damocles over the entire renewable energy industry"